YunqiuXu/HandDetection/LISA_hand/LoginUTS.md

 Note that you need to change the path to set it as higher priority if there are more than one "cmake"

 ## Change the path temperally
++ (Updated on 2017-08-29) Do not need to do this again, I have change the path in .bashrc
 ```shell
 export PATH="path1:path2:path3"
 echo $PATH # check your path